-Activities 2013/14 Implement nutrient limits and sediment loading for each catchment, in accordance with the National Policy Statement for Freshwater Management.
+Activities 2014/15 Implement nutrient limits and sediment loading for each catchment, in accordance with the National Policy Statement for Freshwater Management.
+Fully implement programme by 31 December 2023.
+Note: National Policy Statement for Freshwater Management provides for the programme to be fully implemented by 31 December 2030.
 Incorporate provisions into the Regional Water Plan to account for addressing adverse effects of non-point source discharges to water from intensive farming practices.
 Note: The Regional Water Plan is to be renamed the Regional Water and Land Plan.
-New Dairy Farming decision released by 30 April 2014.
-Nutrient Management, Intensive Winter Grazing (includes feedlots), Overland Flow and Riparian Management decisions released by Note: Projects reprioritised due to release of the National Policy Statement on Freshwater Management 2011.
+Intensive Winter Grazing (includes feedlots), Overland Flow and Riparian Management decisions released by 30 September 2015.
+Nutrient Management and Hill Country development decisions released by 30 September 2015.
+Note: Projects reprioritised due to release of the National Policy Statement on Freshwater Management 2011.